PhilipPragerUrbina/DogeLanguage/README.md

 # DogeLanguage
-WIP Doge programming language.
+A very cool compiled language.

+The language of Doges.

+Very similar in syntax to C++.

+Very similar to Rust in it's pipeline as it uses LLVM as a backend.

-Parser is based on Lox.
+The Parser is based on Lox.

-Compiles to machine code.

 Requires llvm installed to build.